begumfilizoz/UARTDesign/README.md

 # UARTDesign
-This is an UART(universal asynchronous receiver/ transmitter) designed in SystemVerilog.
+This is a UART(universal asynchronous receiver/ transmitter) designed in SystemVerilog.